subsquid-labs/squid-frontier-evm-template/README.md

 # Minimal Ethereum mainnet squid

-This is a minimal runnable template of a squid run against an Ethereum mainnet.
-It does not index any data.
-To index Ethereum transaction and event data, modify `src/processor.ts` and subscribe to EVM logs and transactions.
+This is a minimal runnable template of a squid indexing the Ethereum mainnet.
+To add indexing of Ethereum transactions and events, modify `src/processor.ts` and subscribe to EVM logs and transactions.

 For a step-by-step migration guide from TheGraph, see [the dedicated docs page](https://docs.subsquid.io/migrate/migrate-subgraph/).